jphaugla/Redis-Digital-Banking/README.md

  * Redis scales vertically (large nodes)  and horizontally (many nodes)
  * Redis spring crud repository automates secondary index creation and usage
  * Redis spring crud repository also allows putting TTL on the hash
+ * Redis crud repository also removes index entries along with the TTL so long as notify-keyspace-events is set in redis

 ## Requirements
 * Docker installed on your local system, see [Docker Installation Instructions](https://docs.docker.com/engine/installation/).